 7. Follow up with a doctor

-Some clinics offer in-house results.
-Most women, though, will need to follow up with their own doctors.
+Some clinics offer in-house results, but most women will need to follow up with their doctor.
 The doctor will provide the results of the mammogram, as well as information about any next steps.

-- whether there are any steps to be taken to reduce breast cancer risk
+- any steps that can reduce breast cancer risk

 8. Understand the results